kasiaOla/angular-version10-example/README.md

 - npm install or npm i

 ## Run
-Run local `ng build && ng serve`.
+Run production `ng run angular10-example:serve-ssr` in the terminal or dev:ssr in npm script.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Development server